Innocenternest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4: A script containg a command that create an empty file called 'hello' Task 5: A script containg a command that adds excute to the owner of the file called hello Task 6: A script containg a commannd that adds execute permission to the owner and the group owner, and read permission to other user, to the file 'hello'
-Task 7: A script containg a command to change user Task 8: A script containg a command to change user Task 9: A script containg a command to change user Task 10: A script containg a command to change user
+Task 7: A script containg a command to that add execute permission to the owner, the group and other user, to the file hello Task 8: A script containg a command to change user Task 9: A script containg a command to change user Task 10: A script containg a command to change user